-By the end of the course, the student will be able to:
+By the end of the course, the Trainee Counsellor will be able to:

-- (a) gain an understanding of the major counselling approaches; - (b) use counselling processes and interventions; - (c) develop generic helping skills to manage counselling cases; - (d) be aware of professional counselling ethics; and - (e) grow with individual and group supervision.
+- a. gain an understanding of the major counselling approaches; - b. use counselling processes and interventions; - c. develop generic helping skills to manage counselling cases; - d. be aware of professional counselling ethics; and - e. grow with individual and group supervision.